 - 1 medium onion, finely chopped

 - 3 to 4 cloves garlic, minced

 - 1 medium green or red bell pepper, or half of each, finely diced (see note)

 - 1 1/2 cup finely chopped ripe tomatoes or one 14.5-ounce can diced tomatoes

 - 3 to 3 1/2 cups cooked or canned (drained and rinsed) black beans (see Note)

 - Salt and freshly ground pepper to taste

 Optional toppings; use any or all

 - 1 medium avocado, peeled and diced

 - Heat the oil in a large, deep skillet or stir-fry pan.
 Add the onion and sauté over medium heat until translucent.
-Add the garlic and the bell pepper dice and continue to sauté until they’ve softened and the onion is golden, about 8 minutes.
+Add the garlic and bell pepper and continue to sauté until they’ve softened and the onion is golden, about 8 minutes.

 - Add the rice and stir well to incorporate with the other ingredients.

 - Stir in the water, tomatoes, cumin, and oregano.